minatu2d/python-ml-dl/README.md

 ### 1. Image Classification Network : AlexNet, GoogleNet, VGG, Resnet, Desenet
 TRAIN :

--INPUT : A lot of image and label of each like : The image is describing DOG, not The image contains DOG
+- INPUT : A lot of image and label of each like : The image is describing DOG, not The image contains DOG

--OUTPUT : A lot of weights (each is float value) in layers (CNN, NN not Maxpool).
+- OUTPUT : A lot of weights (each is float value) in layers (CNN, NN not Maxpool).

 TEST :

--INPUT : 1 Image once
+- INPUT : 1 Image once

--OUTPUT : Predict labels (usual: 10)
+- OUTPUT : Predict labels (usual: 10)

 ### 2. Practising with small dataset
 Link : [](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html)